baileylamm/BAIS3300-PairProgram/README.md

-# Library of books - Kayla Van Langen and Bailey Lamm
+# Library of books - Kayla Van Langen and Bailey Lamm :book:

-Basic Python Flask web application where users can track the books they've own and read.
+Basic Python Flask web application where users can track the books they've own and read. :code:

 ---

-I completed this project as part of Digital Product Management class.
-To learn about dynamic web applications, user experience, and user interfaces.
+## This project was completed as part of an assignment for Digital Product Management.
+We used pair programming, which involved coding back and forth with a partner.
+This was a valuable experience where we learned collaboration and troubleshooting in a partner environment.
+We also learned about dynamic web applications, user experience, and user interfaces.

 ---
 ## Instruction to run the application